hyperspy/hyperspy/doc/user_guide/io.rst

 and ``SI_dtype`` parameters are particularly useful in combination with ``individual_frame=True`` to reduce the data size when one want to read the individual frames of the spectrum image.
 If ``SI_dtype=None`` (default), the dtype of the data in the emd file is used.
-The ``read_SI_image_stack`` parameter allows loading the STEM acquired simultaneously as the EDS spectrum image.
+The ``load_SI_image_stack`` parameter allows loading the stack of STEM images acquired simultaneously as the EDS spectrum image.
 This can be useful to monitor any specimen changes during the acquisition or to correct the spatial drift in the spectrum image by using the STEM images.